CVR Energy (NYSE:CVI) Shares Down 4.6%

-Several equities analysts recently issued reports on CVI shares.
-JPMorgan Chase & Co. boosted their price target on shares of CVR Energy from $26.00 to $32.00 in a research report on Tuesday, May 17th.
-TheStreet upgraded CVR Energy from a “c+” rating to a “b-” rating in a research note on Thursday, July 21st.
-Finally, Credit Suisse Group raised their price objective on CVR Energy to $40.00 in a research report on Thursday, June 9th.
-Two investment analysts have rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has an average rating of “Hold” and an average target price of $26.40.
+Several research analysts recently issued reports on the stock.
+TheStreet upgraded shares of CVR Energy from a “c+” rating to a “b-” rating in a research note on Thursday, July 21st.
+Credit Suisse Group increased their target price on CVR Energy to $40.00 in a research note on Thursday, June 9th.
+Finally, JPMorgan Chase & Co. increased their target price on CVR Energy from $26.00 to $32.00 in a research note on Tuesday, May 17th.
+Two investment analysts have rated the stock with a sell rating, two have issued a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, the company currently has a consensus rating of “Hold” and a consensus price target of $26.40.

 CVR Energy Increases Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Monday, August 22nd.
-Investors of record on Friday, August 12th were given a dividend of $3.00 per share.
-The ex-dividend date was Thursday, August 11th.
-This represents a $12.00 dividend on an annualized basis and a yield of 36.74%.
-This is an increase from CVR Energy’s previous quarterly dividend of $0.40.
-CVR Energy’s dividend payout ratio (DPR) is presently 49.08%.
+The business also recently declared a quarterly dividend, which was paid on Monday, August 22nd.
+Stockholders of record on Friday, August 12th were issued a dividend of $3.00 per share.
+This represents a $12.00 annualized dividend and a dividend yield of 36.74%.
+The ex-dividend date of this dividend was Thursday, August 11th.
+This is a positive change from CVR Energy’s previous quarterly dividend of $0.40.
+CVR Energy’s payout ratio is currently 49.08%.

 CVR Energy, Inc, together with its subsidiaries, engages in the petroleum refining and nitrogen fertilizer manufacturing activities in the United States.
 It operates in two segments, Petroleum and Nitrogen Fertilizer.
 The Petroleum segment refines and markets gasoline, diesel fuel, and other refined products.